Pat Pomphrey

 multiple theater ballistic missile shoot-downs, using a megawatt-class, high energy chemical

-• 2013-2014 (present), Leidos Corporation (derivative of SAIC), Phoenix, AZ.
+oxygen laser installed within a Boeing 747-400F aircraft. - 2013-2014 (present), Leidos Corporation (derivative of SAIC), Phoenix, AZ.
 Consultant for

 ground, sea, and air-based diode-pumped solid-state high energy laser systems.